 Since 1993 responsibility for assessing and collecting child maintenance has been taken away from the courts and handed to a government agency.
 The arrangements have been a mixed success and the arrangements have been revised over time.

-- The CSA has jurisdiction where the parent applying for maintenance is “resident” in the UK.
+- The CMS has jurisdiction where the parent applying for maintenance is “resident” in the UK.

 - The assessment of quantum of maintenance is calculated by reference to a formula.
 The paying party’s gross income is established.
 This involves:

-- Extracting data by the CSA direct from HMRC.
+- Extracting data by the CMS direct from HMRC.

 - For paying parents on state benefits child support is at a flat rate of £7.00 per week.